noureddin/gdrive-dl/README.md

   -cd, --directory=DIR   change to directory DIR; i.e., use it
                          as a place to download in, instead of the current directory.
-  -wo, --wget-option=OPT  if you want to provide specific wget options.
+  -wo, --wget-option=OPT  if you want to provide specific Wget options.
   -o,  --overwrite       if a Drive file is updated, overwrite the local
                          one with the new copy
   -t,  --trash           trash the no-longer-online files and folders